GitBhupesh/Natural-language-processing-NLP-Predictive-Models/README.md

 ## Aim

 Aim of this project is the detection of spam email using the dataset and natural language processing.
+We will also be using machine learning algorithms such as Logistic Regression, Naive Bayes, Decision Tree, Random Forest.

+# Fake_News_Prediction_Model

+## Introduction

+Fake News Prediction System using Machine Learning with Python.
+We will be using Logistic Regression model for prediction.

+## Problem Statement

+The objective of this project is to build a prediction model to predict whether a news is fake or not.

+## Aim

-We will also be using machine learning algorithms such as logistic regression.
+Aim of this project is the detection of Fake news using the dataset and natural language processing.
+We will also be using machine learning algorithms such as Logistic Regression, Naive Bayes, Decision Tree, Random Forest.